 - Your designated school official will provide you with a new Form I-20 that shows the DSO recommendation for this employment.

 - It is advised to apply 90 days before your program completion date.

 What you need:

-You must contact the Career Center to schedule an appointment to file your application once all documents and forms have been gathered and completed.
+You must contact the Career Center to schedule an appointment to file your application.

 For more information and instructions on how to apply, please visit the U.S. Citizenship and Immigration Services website.

 Note: You cannot start work until after you receive your EAD (Employment Authorization Document).